hdShang/arxiv-daily/docs/cs-RO/2025-10-17/papers/251015352v1-gaussgym-an-open-source-real-to-sim-framework-for-learning-locomotio.md

 ---
 layout: default
-title: GaussGym: An open-source real-to-sim framework for learning locomotion from pixels
+title: "GaussGym: An open-source real-to-sim framework for learning locomotion from pixels"
 ---

 # GaussGym: An open-source real-to-sim framework for learning locomotion from pixels